J-Ramalho/industRial/docs/1_Rtoolbox.md

 When needed we also present code required to handle the masking of functions with the same name from those different packages.
 In the example below the filter and select functions are made explicit to avoid having them masked by the stats package in case it has been loaded before.

-### Industrial packages
+### Specific

 #### industRial

-The `{industRial}` package is an original companion package developed for this book that besides containing the datasets from all cases has varied functions to print and customise the aesthetics of spc charts.
-They're built on top of the tidyverse package.
-They aim for an easier modification of the control chart rules and customisation of the plot aesthetics when compared with other more advanced packages for spc such as the qcc.
-The industRial package can be simply downloaded from github with the following command:
+The `{industRial}` package is an original companion package developed for this book that can be simply downloaded from github with the following command:

 ```{}
 devtools::install_github("J-Ramalho/industRial")
 ```

+The primary package goal is to make easily available all the datasets from all case studies.
+Once loaded datasets can directly be used in the examples presented see session [Datasets](#datasets)

+Additionally it contains some theme functions to print and customise the aesthetics of spc charts and other charts.
+These themes are built on top of the `{ggplot2}` by H.Wickham and `{cowplot}` package by Claus O.Wilke.
+They aim for an easier modification of the control chart rules and customisation of the plot aesthetics when compared with other more advanced packages for spc such as the qcc.

 #### six sigma